wbamberg/bootbonnet/src/posts/yucatán.md

 ## Saturday

 Next day was for light exploring.
 Hotel breakfast was _incluido_, so we ate that, then wandered in the general direction of the Paseo de Montejo, where our mission was to try to buy a t-shirt from Tejon Rojo.
-Lots of tourist tat shops on the way, plus some shops selling traditional Yucatecan clothes, guayberas for the men and embroidered hipils for women.
+Lots of tourist tat shops on the way, plus some shops selling traditional Yucatecan clothes, [guayaberas](https://en.wikipedia.org/wiki/Guayabera) for the men and embroidered [hipils](https://yucatantoday.com/en/blog/the-hipil-what-it-is-how-to-wear-it-and-how-to-buy-it) for women.

 We met the local, and very very noisy, [Great-Tailed Grackles](https://ebird.org/species/grtgra), and explored the Parque Santa Lucia:

 Tejon Rojo was full of lovely stuff and an equally lovely man working there who was happy to chat.
 I bought a t-shirt featuring a [Turquoise-browed Motmot](https://ebird.org/species/tubmot1), and he told us a strange story about trying to rescue a lot of baby spiders of a deadly variety, without getting bitten.
+Turquoise-browed Motmots are spectacular birds that are somewhat iconic in Yucatán: although they're not very rare, we weren't going to spend much time in areas where they are commonly seen, so I didn't think we would have much chance to see one.

 By that time it was HOT so we went to look for some lunch at Ramiro Cochina, which was nice, but not child-friendly food.
 Afterwards, we went back to the hotel and wallowed in the pool.
 The pool was covered with little square blue tiles which were starting to come off, and the children were diving to collect them.
 E promised that they were not in fact "encouraging" the tiles to come off.
 Then a huge thunderstorm started, so we sheltered in the hotel room for a couple of hours, and the children watched videos on the iPad.